 I was the District Conservationist for Codington County and retired from USDA-Natural Resources Conservation Service in October 2011.
-I direct our church choir, lead children’s music, and serve on the Watertown Concert Association board.
-I attended the International MG Conference in Council Bluffs last year and hope to attend the IMGC in Portland, July 10-14, 2017.
+I direct our church choir, lead children’s music, co-direct the Watertown Community Choir, and serve on the Watertown Concert Association board.

-Vice-President Sue W. White, Spearfish: I have been a Master Gardener since Spring 2011.
+Vice-President Sue W. White, Spearfish, SD: I have been a Master Gardener since Spring 2011.
 I am one of the founders and the coordinator of the Northern Hills Master Gardeners (NHMG) since our inception in December of 2012.

-Secretary Luann Noeske, Pierre: I took the MG course in 1993 in Pierre.
-After the Pierre MG group was formed (Prairie Potters MG), we conducted workshops, maintained several public gardens around Pierre, became partners with the Arboretum, hosted the 2003 and 2015 Update, and started our annual May plant sale.
+Secretary Luann Noeske, Pierre, SD: I took the MG course in 1993 in Pierre and I’m a member of the local Prairie Potters MG group.
+We conduct public information workshops, work with organizations to promote children’s gardening activities, maintain several public gardens around Pierre, are partners with the City Arboretum, hosted the 2003 and 2015 Update, and continue our annual May plant sale.

-When I’m gardening at home, I like putting together container flower combinations, plant propagation, and learning which perennials can survive the heat and wind living in the country.
+When I’m gardening at home, I enjoy plant propagation, assembling container flower combinations, and learning which perennials can survive the heat and wind living in the country.

 Treasurer Cheryl Palmlund, DeSmet, SD: I have always had a garden and so when I retired, I took the Master Gardener training in 2016 and received my certification in 2017.
 I am a member of the Brookings Area Master Gardeners club.